-While diversity is spoken about as a priority at Arthur D. Little, diversity programs aren’t specifically mentioned.
-Instead, the company talks about their commitment to employees based on three pillars:
+While diversity is spoken about as a priority at Arthur D. Little, diversity programs aren’t easy to find.
+Instead, the company talks about its commitment to employees based on three pillars:

 - Diversity.
 The firm is committed to creating a workplace where everyone’s differences and contributions are valued.

 - Respect.
 All employees are entitled to a workplace that encourages respect and dignity.
 No harassment, bullying or intimidation is permitted.

 - Professional development.
 The principle of fairness is applied to all situations.
 In addition, everyone has access to development, training, and opportunities for progression, and people receive the same pay for the same performance in each location.